elesiuta/baka/README.md

 ```

 I made this to help with tracking changes I make to my home server
-This is literally just a wrapper for some git commands, if you're looking for something similar but with more features, see etckeeper
+This is literally just a wrapper for some rsync and git commands, if you're looking for something similar but with more features, see etckeeper
 ```
 usage: baka [--dry-run] <argument>